Locals learn the benefits of environmental protection in Thailand

 But in Samut Songkram, Thailand’s smallest province, the outlook is good.
 In spite of strong pressure to industrialize and the threat posed by mass tourism to its traditional life style and unique environment, the province has managed to hold on to its agriculture-based livelihoods, ranking fifth among Thailand’s 76 provinces in the national Human Development Report.

 Samut Songkram’s success was achieved in part of an innovative programme that helps policy makers better address the problems of environment and poverty in an integrated manner.
-Launched in 2010 in Thailand, the Poverty-Environment Initiative (PEI) is a joint programme of the United Nations Development Programme (UNDP) and the United Nations Environment Programme (UNEP).
+Launched in 2010 in Thailand, the Poverty-Environment Initiative (PEI) is a joint programme of the United Nations Development Programme (UNDP) and the United Nations Environment Programme (UN Environment).

 Working together with the Ministry of interior, the initiative supported capacity building for provincial and local government planners and strengthened community scientific knowledge to support the sustainable use of natural resources in their own locality.
 “People understand better how well-being is linked directly to ecosystems and the surrounding environment,” says Pawin Talerngsri, PEI Project Coordinator in Thailand

 “It allowed us to participate more effectively in the planning of the local community,” says Chitchanuwat Maneesrikum, the coordinator of a local NGO.
 “We can now analyze the economic, environmental and social problems and use the information to make better planning decisions.”